fatwang2/search2ai/README-EN.md

 2. Copy .env.template as .env, configure environment variables
 - SEARCH_SERVICE: Currently supports google, bing, serpapi, serper, duckduckgo (recommended), required
 - APIBASE: If you are using an OpenAI third-party proxy, you can fill it in here, note that v1 is not needed, not required
+- NEWS_KEY: News search, if you need plz join in [telegram](https://sum4all.one/telegram)for the Key，free now
 - BING_KEY: Required if choosing bing search, please search for tutorials, application address https://search2ai.online/bing
 - GOOGLE_CX: Required if choosing Google search, Search engine ID, please search for tutorials, application address https://search2ai.online/googlecx
 - GOOGLE_KEY: Required if choosing Google search, API key, application address https://search2ai.online/googlekey